THE PATH TO AN ATF AGENT CAREER

 ATF Special Agent Salary and Job Outlook

-According to the U.S. Bureau of Labor Statistics’ current Occupational Outlook Handbook, which classifies ATF Agents under Police and Detectives, the median annual salary is $61,600.
+According to the U.S. Bureau of Labor Statistics’ current Occupational Employment Statistics, which classifies ATF Agents under Police and Detectives, the average annual salary is $67,600.

-Employment of police and detectives is expected to grow 7 percent through 2026, and qualified applicants for ATF careers will always be in demand, especially as older agents retire.
+Employment of police and detectives is expected to grow 5% through 2029, and qualified applicants for ATF careers will always be in demand, especially as older agents retire.